 Parker King

 Parker King (he/him) is a Civil and Environmental Engineering PhD student from Kansas City, MO.
 He holds an undergraduate degree in physics from the University of Missouri Kansas City, and a Masters in Biostatistics from the ICAHN School of Medicine at Mount Sinai.
-His PhD research with Dr. Elizabeth Doran and Dr. Greg Rowangould focuses on how transportation infrastructure creates micro-climates that contribute to the urban heat island effect and negative health outcomes.
+His PhD research Dr. Greg Rowangould and Dr. Elizabeth Doran focuses on how transportation infrastructure creates micro-climates that contribute to the urban heat island effect and negative health outcomes.
 He is interested to see how this applies in non-urban and rural areas in Vermont, as most research to date has been done in large metropolitan areas.
+He is also studying the effectivness of Electric Vehicle incentive programs in Vermont.

 Maisie Melican